koyuawsmbrtn/ThinkPad-x260-macOS-OpenCore/README.md

 You can find the MacOS installation guide at the following link, [`click here`](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#downloading-macos)

 ## MacOS
-Currently this repo supports `Sonoma`
+Currently this repo supports `Sonoma`.
+For anything below that you can use the [original repo](https://github.com/SuhailSherief/ThinkPad-x260-macOS-OpenCore).

 > Airportitwlm needs to be replaced according to the OS version used, the latest airportitwlm by default is for Sonoma.
 > The current EFI supports Sonoma out of box.
 Other features are intact.